Agent Protocol · Containment + Verification

 The receiving system verifies before accepting.

-It can accept, hold, reject, quarantine, or escalate — based on the evidence, not on trust in the sender.
+It can accept, hold, reject, block, or escalate.
+The decision rests on the evidence, not on trust in the sender.

 Verification you can trust has to be independent.